Kedu-SCCL/docker-selenium-python-snmpd/README.md

 3. Start up a selenium standalone server (chrome or firefox).

-You can skip this step if you use the provided "docker-compose.yml" example.
+You can skip this step if you are planning to test it with [docker compose example](https://github.com/Kedu-SCCL/docker-selenium-python-snmpd/blob/master/docker-compose.yml).

 Example: